-According to historians this palace was built by Inca Roca and was the residence of Ayllu Raurau.
-With the arrival of the Spanish people, this residence was awarded to Gonzalo Pizarro.
+According to historians, this palace was built by Inca Roca and was the residence of "Ayllu Raurau".
+With the arrival of the Spaniards it was awarded to Gonzalo Pizarro.

-check with your travel agency.
+Consult with your travel agency.